pwilmart/ABRF_2020/README.md

 ![slide 8](images/Slide8.png)

-Alright, we are finally talking about Github!
-It is the world’s largest software hosting service and uses Git distributed version control.
+Github is the world’s largest software hosting service and uses Git distributed version control.
 Github has grown rapidly and is enormous.
 Github has strong support for Jupyter notebooks and hosts about 6.4 million notebooks currently.
 Github has a lot of additional functionality: it facilitates collaborative work on software (and other) projects, it acts like a syncing service to protect your files, and it supports web content creation and hosting.

 [Wikipedia entry for Github](https://en.wikipedia.org/wiki/GitHub)